 You must wear your mask in your car during the entire test.
 Test and re-tests (if your car has failed in the previous 28 days) must be conducted by appointment, which you can book online here.

 The SNCT has set up a home system for vulnerable customers, but it seems to be available to everyone subject to available time slots.
 An approved SNCT partner will collect your car, take it for its test, and return it to your home.
 You will need to provide the necessary documentation listed below.
 The strictest hygeine standards will be followed by the person driving your vehicle.

 If you want to use this home system you can contact the SNCT on 26 15 62 333 or by emailing firstname.lastname@example.org.
 The cost including insurance for this service is €85,50 plus the cost of the technical inspection, and it is available for vehicles less than 3.5T except motorcycles.

 You’ll get a letter from the National Vehicle Testing Centre (SNCT) about 8 weeks before your vehicle is due for its inspection.

-You can book an inspection online at one of the SNCTs testing centres in Sandweiler, Esch-sur-Alzette or Wilwerwiltz, but appointments are booked up quite far in advance so don’t leave it until the last minute.
-Sandweiler and Esch SNCT have appointments for Saturday morning.
+You book online, but appointments are booked up quite far in advance so don’t leave it until the last minute.
+It may even be worth booking it before the letter arrives.